Skip to main content

 • A GitHub account

-• A repository you want to migrate
+• One or more repositories you want to modernize

 Step 1: Sign In

-Go to modelcode.ai and sign in with:
+Go to modelcode.ai and sign in with your GitHub account.

 Step 2: Connect GitHub